Skip to content

 In connection with the basic improvement or construction of playgrounds, the aim is to take into account the consequences of climate change and sustainable environmental construction.
 It should be noted that the additional construction of the urban structure will affect the playground network, playground services and their maintenance.
 With a higher population density, the number of users of playgrounds will increase, as a result of which the need for renovation and repair of the most popular playgrounds, as well as the basic improvement cycle, will probably accelerate.

-Riihimäki's first playground program 2022–2030 was approved as a guideline by the Technical Committee on April 12.4.2022, XNUMX.
-The technical board decides on the renovations of the individual playgrounds presented in the program and the construction of new ones every year as part of the work program of municipal engineering investments.
+Riihimäki's first playground program 2022–2030 was approved as a guideline by the technical committee on April 12, 2022.
+The technical committee decides on the renovation of individual playgrounds presented in the program and the construction of new ones annually as part of the municipal engineering investment work program.

 Get to know Riihimäki's playground program